Legal Docs Checklist for start ups

 Shareholders’ Agreement

-What is it?
+What is a shareholders’ agreement?

 In the shareholders’ agreement you will sign up to a lot of rules, but particularly: (i) rules on operating the business (eg any restrictions on shareholders and if any shareholders have special rights on voting or appointments); (ii) rules on how shares can be issued that will impact your control over the business (eg how and on what conditions the company can issue new shares for future fund raises and perhaps restrictions on the sale of shares); and (iii) what rights each shareholder has during an exit event (eg being forced to sell shares at a certain price (drag) or the right to force others to sell (tag)).